GoogleCloudPlatform/aspnet-docker/README.md

 The deployment process will automatically use the runtime builder, which will detect what version of .NET Core you are using and produce the appropriate `Dockerfile` for your app.

 ### Using the runtime image in other environments
-The runtime image can be used as the base image for an ASP.NET Core apps and run in other environments such as Google Container Engine (GKE) and any other Docker host.
+The runtime image can be used as the base image for an ASP.NET Core apps and run in other environments such as Google Kubernetes Engine (GKE) and any other Docker host.

 To create a Docker image for your app create a `Dockerfile` that looks like this:
 ```Dockerfile